 How to make easy vegan cinnamon rolls

 Let’s talk about these vegan cinnamon rolls ok?!
 So the first two times I attempted them without yeast, because I was being stubborn and I wanted to see if it’d work.
 What I learned is that yes, you can make cinnamon rolls without yeast, but that they won’t be as fluffy and delicious.
 So, these babies do have yeast in them, and they’re well worth the wait.
-The glaze is made with, not only powdered sugar and milk, but with maple syrup too, giving them a mild maple-y taste.
+The glaze is made with powdered sugar and maple syrup too, giving them a mild maple-y taste.
 UM YEAH I know you’re now craving vegan cinnamon rolls and I’m not even a little bit sorry about it.

-Activate the yeast: you’ll start by mixing the active dry yeast, sugar and water together and letting the yeast activate, which takes about 10 minutes.
+Activate the yeast: Start by mixing the active dry yeast, sugar and water together and letting the yeast activate, which takes about 10 minutes.
 You’ll know it’s good to go when it’s foamy on top.

-Heat the milk and butter: you’ll heat them up until the butter has melted, but make sure the mixture doesn’t come anywhere close to a boil.
+Heat the milk and butter: Heat them up until the butter has melted, but make sure the mixture doesn’t come anywhere close to a boil.
 You want the butter and milk to be warm, not hot.

-If you have a vegan friend or family member (or maybe even you!), these easy vegan cinnamon rolls are the perfect addition to any holiday brunch!
+If you have a vegan friend or family member, these easy vegan cinnamon rolls are the perfect addition to any holiday brunch!